2020 Kolkata Knight Riders season: Season summary

 On 23 September, Kolkata Knight Riders lost the opening match against Mumbai Indians.
 Dinesh Karthik won the toss and elected to field.
 Rohit Sharma 80 off 54 balls and Suryakumar Yadav 47 off 28 balls, contributed to a score of 195.
 Chasing a target of 196, the team had lost two wickets in a five overs.
 Shivam Mavi 9 off 10 balls was stumped on the final ball of the match and Knight Riders could only score 146/9 in 20 overs, losing the match by 49 runs.

 Kolkata Knight Riders won their next match against Sunrisers Hyderabad by 7 wickets.
 Dinesh Karthik lost the toss and was put to field.
 Manish Pandey scored 51 off 28 balls, helped the Sunrisers finish the innings at 142/4 in 20 overs.
-Chasing a target of 143, the Knight Had had lost two wickets in a first five overs, but Shubman Gill 70 off 62 balls brilliant inning and their 92-run partnership with Eoin Morgan, helped the Knight Riders to beat the Sunrisers.
+Chasing a target of 143, the Knight had lost two wickets in a first five overs, but Shubman Gill 70 off 62 balls brilliant inning and their 92-run partnership with Eoin Morgan, helped the Knight Riders to beat the Sunrisers.

 On 21 October 2020, Kolkata Knight Riders owned an ignominious record of becoming the team that finished with the lowest total in their allotted 20 overs without getting bowled out in the Indian Premier League against Royal Challengers Bangalore.

 After 7 matches in the season, KKR had a change of captain.
 Dinesh Karthik allegedly stepped down voluntarily as he wanted "to focus on his batting and contributing more to the team’s cause".
 Eoin Morgan was henceforth appointed as the captain.

 The team could win only 3 games in the second half of the league stage and ended up with 14 points.
 They had 7 wins and 7 losses from their 14 games.
 Royal Challengers Bangalore and Sunrisers Hyderabad also ended with 14 points.
 However, a lower net run rate resulted in KKR being knocked out of the tournament before the playoffs.